 2. Failure To Track Campaign Results

 Some marketers seem to feel that the holiday season is a kind of spontaneous consumer frenzy that doesn’t apply to normal sales.
 It may also be assumed that most people are shopping for others, not themselves.
-Companies don’t analyze campaign results the way they do the rest of the year.
+Companies don’t analyze campaign results the way they do for the rest of the year.

 This is assuming that shoppers aren’t following any normal behaviors.
 But the data you gain can still tell you a great deal about where your customers are found and what they like or don’t like.